ottowayi/pycomm3/docs/getting_started.rst

 Creating a Driver
 -----------------

-Drivers are simple to create and use, the quickest way is to use them within on context manager (``with`` statement).
+Drivers are simple to create and use, the quickest way is to use them within a context manager (``with`` statement).
 Most of the examples in the documentation will shown them used in that way.
-But, if you are using them as part of a larger program or creating long-lived connections, you may not want to use the context manager in this case.
+If you are using them as part of a larger program or creating long-lived connections, you may not want to use the context manager in this case.
 When used outside a context manager, you will need to call the :meth:`~CIPDriver.open` method first and the :meth:`~CIPDriver.close` method on shutdown.
 Failing to close the connection could cause issues communicating with the device.
 Each driver opens a